JagFlax/change-skybox/README.md

 # change-skybox
-Simple SourceMod plugin that lets players replace the current map's skybox to the a desired sky texture.
+Simple SourceMod plugin that lets players replace the current map's skybox with their desired sky texture.